Babywearing Voices: Mile High Babywearing

 The COVID-19 pandemic presented a new set of challenges.
 In-person meetups, a staple of the group’s support system, came to a sudden halt.
 Yet, the volunteers did not let this deter them.
 They found creative ways to remain connected with families, from online tutorials and office hours to porch pick-ups for carriers.
 These efforts kept the sense of community alive and provided much-needed guidance to parents during an unprecedented time.

-"There were so many unknowns, but we kept adapting to make sure parents could still access the support they needed.
-Whether that was through virtual meetings or safe carrier exchanges, we found a way."
+"It was tough," Sarah shared.
+"There were so many unknowns, but we kept adapting to make sure parents could still access the support they needed."

 "We knew that parents were more stressed than ever.
 Maintaining that support network, even virtually, became essential not just for them, but for us as volunteers, too.
 It kept us motivated."